 - Twenty percent of marketers say that programmatic linear TV is already part of their 2020 campaign spend, and an additional 20% say they plan to run programmatic linear campaigns in the future;

 - Household-level targeting is re-emerging as the metric of choice for marketers who seek to understand the impact that different channels have on individuals within the household.

 To download the full TV’s Role in an Omnichannel World whitepaper, please click here.

-Viant® is a leading people-based advertising technology company that enables ad buyers to plan, create, execute, and measure their omnichannel digital advertising investments.
-Its self-service DSP for omnichannel advertising, Adelphic®, provides the ability to execute programmatic advertising campaigns across TV, mobile, desktop, audio, digital out-of-home, and is the only DSP with IPv6 support for CTV environments.
-Viant’s proprietary, first-party data is linked to 115 million households, over 1 billion connected devices, and is combined with access to more than 12,000 audience attributes to enable scaled and accurate audience targeting and attribution.
+Viant® is a leading people-based advertising software company that enables ad buyers to plan, buy, and measure their advertising investments.
+Its self-service DSP for omnichannel advertising, Adelphic®, provides the ability to execute programmatic advertising campaigns across Connected TV, linear TV, mobile, desktop, audio and digital out-of-home.
+Viant’s Identity Resolution capabilities have linked 115 million U.S. households to more than 1 billion connected devices, and is combined with access to more than 12,000 audience attributes from more than 60 people-based data partners.
 Viant is an Inc. Best Places to Work award winner.
 To learn more, visit viantinc.com or follow us on Facebook, Twitter, Instagram, LinkedIn and YouTube.

 The primary sources for these findings are live TV viewing data from Viant’s network of 20 million smart televisions monitored with automatic content recognition (ACR); Viant’s digital ad impression data; and real-time bidding (RTB) ad requests.
 These findings also include online conversion behaviors measured through pixels placed on client websites.
 Additional, parts of this paper come from a survey, commissioned by independent market research company Censuswide, of 500 marketing decisionmakers at U.S. companies.